inniyah/usb-can/README.md

 I belive the adapter was originally designed by [SeeedStudio](https://www.seeedstudio.com/USB-CAN-Analyzer-p-2888.html), atleast i have found the most "complete" version of documentation on what i assume is their github:[SeeedDocument](https://github.com/SeeedDocument/USB-CAN_Analyzer/tree/master/res/USB-CAN%20software%20and%20drive(v7.10)).
 The adapters can be found everywhere on Ebay nowadays, but there is no official Linux support.
 Only a Windows binary file [stored directly on GitHub](https://github.com/SeeedDocument/USB-CAN_Analyzer).

 ## Linux Support
-This fork of the original project made by kobolt **is able to dumb data frames with an extended CAN FrameID**.
+This fork of the original project made by [Kobolt](https://github.com/kobolt) **is able to dumb data frames with an extended CAN FrameID**.
 Note support for sending messages with an extended ID has yet to be added.

 **Note:**